 Facts about wider issues such as organ/blood donation.
 The facts about legal substances and illegal substances.
 The physical and psychological risks associated with alcohol consumption and what constitutes (relatively) safe alcohol consumption.
 How information and data is generated, collected, shared and used online.
 The physical and psychological consequences of addiction, including alcohol dependency.
 Awareness of the dangers of drugs which are prescribed but still present serious health risks.
 The facts about the harms from smoking tobacco (particularly the link to lung cancer), the benefits of quitting and how to access support to do so.
 Personal hygiene, germs (including microbes), the spread, treatment and prevention of infection, and about antibiotics.
-The facts about puberty and the changing adolescent body The main changes which take place in males and females, and the implications for emotional and physical health.
-The positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress. the characteristics and evidence of what constitutes a healthy lifestyle, maintaining a healthy weight, including how to talk about their emotions accurately and sensitively, using appropriate vocabulary.
-How to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health.
-The benefits and importance of physical exercise, time outdoors, community participation on mental wellbeing and happiness The characteristics and evidence of what constitutes a healthy lifestyle, maintaining a healthy weight, including the links between an inactive lifestyle and ill health How to critically evaluate when something they do or are involved in has a positive or negative effect on their own o What to do and where to get support to report material or manage issues online.
+The facts and science relating to immunisation and vaccination Key facts about puberty and the changing adolescent body The main changes which take place in males and females, and the implications for emotional and physical health.
+The positive associations between physical activity and promotion of mental wellbeing, including as an approach to combat stress. the characteristics and evidence of what constitutes a healthy lifestyle, maintaining a healthy weight, including how to maintain healthy eating and the links between a poor diet and health risks How to talk about their emotions accurately and sensitively, using appropriate vocabulary.
+How to talk about their on mental wellbeing and happiness The benefits and importance of physical exercise, time outdoors, community participation on mental wellbeing and happiness The characteristics and evidence of what constitutes a healthy lifestyle, maintaining a healthy weight, including the links between an inactive lifestyle and ill health How to mintain healthy eating and the links between a poor diet and inactive lifestyle and ill health What to do and where to get support to report material or manage issues online.
 That there are a range of strategies for identifying and managing sexual pressure, including understanding peer pressure, resisting pressure and not pressurising others.
 How to talk about their emotions accurately and sensitively, using appropriate vocabulary.
 That happiness is linked to being connected to others.
 How to recognise the early signs of mental wellbeing concerns.
 Common types of mental ill health (e.g. anxiety and depression).
 How to critically evaluate when something they do or are involved in has a positive or negative effect on their own or others' mental health.
 The benefits and importance of physical exercise, time outdoors, community participation and voluntary and service-based activities on mental wellbeing and happiness.
 The importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn.
 Conflict resolution Respect and Tolerance Different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders to report bullying and how and where to get help The importance of sufficient good quality sleep for good health and how a lack of sleep can affect weight, mood and ability to learn. what marriage and civil partnerships are, including their legal status e.g. that marriage and civil partnerships carry legal rights and protections not available to couples who are cohabiting or who have married, for example, in an unregistered religious ceremony Why marriage is an important relationship choice for many couples and why it must be freely entered into.
-Basic treatmen + for common injuries.
+Basic treatment for common injuries. health risks, 1